ebbba-org/ansible-role-bigbluebutton/README.md

 ### Config overrides

 This role generates configuration with sensible defaults out of the box and covers lots of features that would otherwise be hard to configure manually.
-There are still lots of settings and possible customizations that are not covered by this role and may require some custom tweaking from your side.
+There are still some settings and possible customizations that are not covered by this role and may require some custom tweaking from your side.
 The following variables allow you to *override* or *extend* parts of the generated configuration.
-They are (deep-)merged into the role-managed config objects, just before they are written to disk.
+They are (deep-)merged into the role-managed configuration objects, just before they are written to disk.
 But be careful, there are no sanity or consistency checks.
 Test your deployment if you use those overrides.

 * **`bbb_config_web`** (default: `{}`)\
   Custom overrides for `/etc/bigbluebutton/bbb-web.properties`.
 This will be merged into the role-managed configuration.
 Example: `{muteOnStart: true, defaultMeetingLayout: SMART_LAYOUT}`